informatics-isi-edu/chaise/docs/user-docs/navbar-app.md

 ## Notes

-1. Some CSS classes in Chaise might conflict with the ones used in your HTML page.
+1. Some CSS rules in Chaise might conflict with the ones used in your HTML page.
 Also the CSS rules that you have on your static page might affect navbar.
 So if you're seeing some wierd UIs, it could be because of these clashing rules.
 When navbar app is completely loaded, the following is the rough structure of the elements that it will create.
-If you have some CSS rules to select these elements, they will also apply to navbar and can cause issues:
+If you have some CSS rules that apply to these elements, they will also apply to navbar and can cause issues:
     ```html
     <navbar class="ng-scope ng-isolate-scope">
       <header lass="row">